-The New England-St. Lawrence Valley Geographical Society contributes to the advancement of geography by holding
+The New England-St. Lawrence Valley Geographical Society contributes to the advancement of geography by holding ence Valley ibutes to the by holding

+The New England-St.

+Lawrence Valley

-The New England-St. Lawrence Valley Geographical Society is a regional division of the American Association of Geographers.
+Geographical Society is a

+regional division of the

+American Association of

+Geographers.